 Vacation Bible School

 Sign your kids up for a Vacation Bible School session!
-Many churches offer free vacation bible school activities in the summer and most do not require you to attend the church in order to participate.
+Many churches offer free vacation bible school activities in the the summer break, and most do not require you to attend the church in order to participate.
 This a great, constructive way for your kids to make new friends, and you can have a break too!

 Have a wonderful summer!